Close

 Limit login rates to stop bots in their tracks

-Secure your login pages with a captcha code or multi-factor authentication.
 Limit invalid login attempts to a set rate.
-If a hacker or program attempts to log on too many times or too quickly, your site should automatically lock the origin.
+If a hacker or program attempts to log on too many times or too quickly, your site should automatically block the origin.

 Don’t try to reinvent the wheel.
 Captcha codes, multi-factor and login limiting are best accomplished with modules or plugins.